Best Cities for History Buffs

 Athens, Greece

-• Ancient Ruins - Athens is renowned for its ancient ruins, including the Acropolis and the Parthenon, which are symbols of classical Greece.
+• Ancient Ruins - Athens is renowned for its ancient ruins, including the Acropolis and the Parthenon, which stand as testaments to the city's historical importance.

 Egypt